roblevintennis/guest-posts/articles/the-little-button-that-could.md

 - [A Complete Guide to Custom Properties](https://css-tricks.com/a-complete-guide-to-custom-properties/)
 - [A DRY Approach to Color Themes in CSS ](https://css-tricks.com/a-dry-approach-to-color-themes-in-css/)

+## Pitfalls

+There are some pitfalls you should be aware of if you want to take this approach further:

+- Positional CSS based on tag names and structure will not work well for the CSS Modules based techniques used here
+- Angular makes positional techniques even harder as it generates a [host](https://angular.io/guide/component-styles#host) element representing each component view.
+This means you have these extra elements in between in your template or markup structure.
+So you'll need to work around this.
+- Copying styles across workspace packages is a bit of an anti-pattern.
+I justify this with the benefits outweight the costs; and also, when I think about how monorepos are using symlinks, and not-so-failproof hoisting, and all the other magics of the coding world I don't feel so bad here.

+I believe that all approaches have pros and cons and you have to weigh costs vs. benefits and ultimately decide if this approach to sharing a single CSS file across frameworks works for you.
+There are certainly other weighs (e.g. you could use `littlebuttons-css` as an npm package depedency and go that route as well)

 ## Conclusion

 Hopefully I’ve whet your appetite and you’re intrigued by the idea of creating UI component libraries and/or design systems that are not tied to a particular framework.
+Maybe you have a better idea on how to achieve this — I'd love to hear your thoughts in the comments if so.

-Have you seen the venerable [TodoMVC](https://todomvc.com) project and how many framework implementations have been created for this popular JavaScript exercise?
-Wouldn't it be nice to have a UI component library of primitives available for many frameworks too?
-To not need a good year to build our custom design systems?
-That’s the vision of [AgnosticUI](https://github.com/AgnosticUI/agnosticui), so if you feel compelled to get involved, the project is still very early and approachable and I’m certainly looking for contributors.
-Plus, if you’ve went through the above tutorial, you basically now know exactly how it works!
+I'm sure you've seen the venerable [TodoMVC](https://todomvc.com) project and how many framework implementations have been created for it.
+Similarly, wouldn't it be nice to have a UI component library of primitives available for many frameworks?
+Taking a good year to build a custom design system is quickly falling out of favor and company's are seriously questioning design system's ROI.

+The vision of [AgnosticUI](https://github.com/AgnosticUI/agnosticui) is to have a framework agnostic way to build design systems quickly that are not tied down to a particular framework.
+If you happen to feel compelled to get involved, the project is still very early and approachable and I’d certainly love some help.
+Plus, if you’ve went through the above tutorial, you basically now know exactly how AgnosticUI works!